Affiliate links on Android Authority may earn us a commission. Learn more.

-The Disney Bundle starts at $13.99 per month, and includes Disney Plus, Hulu, and ESPN Plus.
+The standard Disney Bundle starts at $12.99 per month, and includes Disney Plus, Hulu, and ESPN Plus.
 A $19.99 version strips out most (but not all) ads on Disney and Hulu.
 If you're not interested in sports, you can pay $9.99 for a Disney/Hulu bundle with ads.

 What you get with the Disney Bundle

-The standard Disney Bundle is priced at $13.99 per month, and incorporates Disney Plus, Hulu, and ESPN Plus.
-To eliminate (most) ads from Hulu, you’ll have to spend extra on a $19.99 plan that still omits Hulu with Live TV.
+The standard Disney Bundle is priced at $12.99 per month, and incorporates Disney Plus, Hulu, and ESPN Plus.
+To eliminate (most) ads from Disney and Hulu, you’ll have to spend extra on a $19.99 plan that still omits Hulu with Live TV.

 Check out some of the highlights of the three services: